 right and wrong and know there is one true God.
 Job did, Jethro did and

-many others.
+many others, some were taught directly and indirectly.
 All can instinctively know His moral code and know they have

 sinned, As Paul writes they are without excuse.